eidsvold/1Z0-819-notes/README.md

 ```
 The method returns ```-1``` because while the first element of the two is equal, the second element of array1 is **less than** the second element of array2.
 Therefore, the comparison stops and result in a negative number.
 If all elements in a shorter array are equal to the other array, but the other array is longer with more elements, the result is the **difference in length** (positive or negative, depending on which array passed as first argument).
-* The _ArrayList_ _remove_ method removes the **first occurrence** of the specified element.
+* The _Arrays_ _fill_ method assigns the specified Object reference to each element of the specified array of Objects.
-* The _ArrayList_ _addAll_ method appends all of the elements in the specified colllection to the end of the list, in the order they are returned by the specified collection's iterator.
-If the method takes a first argument integer, all elements are inserted into the list at the specified position.

 ### 6. Describing and Using Objects and Classes